walkerk1980/LSW/doc/docs/dev-loop.md

 cmake .
 ```

-This will generate a `wsl.sln` file that you can build either with Visual Studio, or via `cmake --build .`.
+This will generate a `lsw.sln` file that you can build either with Visual Studio, or via `cmake --build .`.

 Build parameters: